ministryofjustice/operations-engineering-reports/README.md

 ## Production

 In production the `Dockerfile.prod` file is used to run a [Gunicorn](https://gunicorn.org/) server, which is a Python WSGI HTTP Server for UNIX.

+## Deployment

+The production App is deployed to the Cloud Platform using the [Cloud Platform User Guide](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/deploying-an-app/app-deploy-helm.html#deploying-to-the-cloud-platform).
+This is triggered through a GitHub Action that will populate the templates in `./kubernetes_deploy/` with the correct values and apply them to the cluster.

+To trigger a deployment you must create a new GitHub release by first creating a new tag.
+The tag must be in semantic versioning format, e.g. `v1.0.0`.
+The GitHub Action will then run and deploy the App to the Cloud Platform.